mdrobin95/puppeteer-demo/README.md

-# Puppeteer, Headless Chrome & Jest Testing Example
+# Puppeteer & Jest Testing Example

 ## About This Repo